UT-ADL/e2e-rally-estonia/README.md

 # Rally Estonia End-to-End Driving

 This repository contains a framework to train End-to-End driving models using the Rally Estonia dataset.
-It includes scripts as well dataset of over 750 km of driving in all seasons.
+It includes scripts to train models as well dataset of over 750 km of driving in all seasons.

 ## Articles and Theses